Spain map collection

 Spain Satellite Map

 Spain lies between latitudes 27° and 44° N with a Mediterranean climate.
 In general, summers are hot and dry but winters are mild and rainy.
-The Tagus River is the longest river in Spain, which flows westward, south of Madrid, and empties into the Atlantic Ocean.
-Whereas its largest lake is Sanabria Lake, a glacial lake with a 3.68 square kilometers surface area.
+The Tagus River is the longest in Spain, which flows westward, south of Madrid, and empties into the Atlantic Ocean.
+In contrast, its largest lake is Sanabria Lake, a glacial lake with a 3.68 square kilometers surface area.

 Spain Physical Map

 But if you include all of its offshore territories, Mount Teide is Spain’s highest peak at 3,718 meters (12,198 ft) on the Canary Islands.
 Additionally, it’s the third-largest volcano in the world from its base.
 Whereas Spain’s lowest point is the Mediterranean Sea at 0 m (0 ft) sea level.

-Spain Administrative Map
+Spain Regional Map